neopixl/NPFlipButton/README.md

 ## Features

-- automatically draw the button and set his text
+- automatically draw the button and set its text
 - animate the state change

 ## Installation